JandyStephens/Indeed-Project/README.md

 - Results:
   - After the final question, the user is sent to the results screen.
 The screen includes the current score, high score and the date they achieved the high score.
 Messaging on the screen should change based on the user’s score.
     - Design: [Final-Score.png](./Final-Sorce.png) or Figma Final Score board.

-## How to submit your game

-Send the URL for your saved fork to your Indeed recruiter.